jonasjohansson/11.igem.se/pages/wiki/safety.md

 ---
 title: Safety
-preamble: Consideration working with phages
+preamble:
 permalink: /wiki/safety/
 tags: wiki
 ---

-One of the biggest questions among researchers, policy makers and stakeholders regarding Phage Therapy is: how safe is it?
+> One of the biggest questions among researchers, policy makers and stakeholders regarding Phage Therapy is: how safe is it?
 Our team considers of extreme importance to understand the implications of this new therapy, and to integrate these concerns into our project to make sure we develop a treatment that is safe to use.
 We have divided this question into two categories: 1- how safe it is to use temperate phages for Phage Therapy, and 2- how safe it is to treat patients using Esther

-# About the safety of temperate phages - their effect on resistance
+## About the safety of temperate phages _Effects on resistance_

 Temperate phages can be a source of genetic transduction (link to Esther, she helped to discover transduction), a rare occurrence in which, at the moment of encapsulation, bacterial DNA gets trapped in the bacteriophage’s capsule.
 If the phage then infects other bacteria and activates the lysogenic cycle, it can integrate DNA from the donor into the receptor, therefore providing new genes.